parafoxia/analytix/docs/starting/googleapp.md

 # Creating a Google Developers application

-!!! warning
-    This page is outdated and is due for a rewrite.

 This guide will run you through the process of configuring a project for analytix to use.

 By the end of this guide, you will know:

-1. How to set up an application on the [Google Developers Console](https://console.cloud.google.com/home)
+1. how to set up an application on the [Google Developers Console](https://console.cloud.google.com/home)
-2. How to enable the YouTube Analytics API in your application
+2. how to enable the YouTube Analytics API in your application
-3. How to make analytix aware of your application
+3. how to make analytix aware of your application

 ## Creating a project

 To create a project:

-1. Sign into your Google account.
+1. sign into your Google account.
 This does not need to be the same account as the one you are retrieving data from.
-2. On the navbar, click on the dropdown that says "Select a project".
+2. on the navbar, click on the dropdown that says "Select a project".
-3. Click on "NEW PROJECT".
+3. click "NEW PROJECT".
-4. Enter your project name, then click "CREATE".
+4. enter your project name, then click "CREATE".
 You do not need to set an organisation.

 After this, you'll be redirected back to the dashboard.
 It may take some time to create the project.